iPhone OS 1 to iOS 18 – A brief history of the iPhone software

 iPhone OS 2 (iOS 2) – July 11, 2008

-iPhone OS 2 was meant for iPhone 3G model, which included support for the 3G network.
-As iPhone became a big hit, app developers tried to jailbreak iPhone to install third-party apps.
-So, Apple introduced development tools like APIs and SDKs for software companies to launch apps in App Store to prevent installing apps from the web.
+iPhone OS 2 was meant for the iPhone 3G model, which included support for the 3G network.
+As the iPhone became a big hit, app developers tried to jailbreak the iPhone to install third-party apps.
+So, Apple introduced development tools like APIs and SDKs for software companies to launch apps in the App Store to prevent installing apps from the web.

-During its debut, the App Store had around 500 applications.
-Besides, Podcast support, walking, and public transportation instructions in Maps, iTunes Genuine playlist, and enhancements to Mail, Calculator, and Contacts using Microsoft Exchange support were other significant additions to iPhone OS 2.
+The App Store had around 500 applications when it debuted.
+Podcast support, walking and public transportation instructions in Maps, an iTunes Genuine playlist, and enhancements to Mail, Calculator, and Contacts using Microsoft Exchange support were other significant additions to iPhone OS 2.

 Key features of iOS 2: